Pooreffects/S4DX-mock-SPA/README.md

 - [x] Set up basic routing
 - [x] Set up functional TailwindCSS
 - [x] create a remote repo and push initial changes
+- [x] Create the homepage markup and style it a bit aesthetically
 - [ ] Fetch the data given and check what that returns